Fort Lauderdale Burglary Attorney

-If you have been charged with burglary, you may be in serious legal trouble.
+If you have been charged with burglary in Fort Lauderdale, you may be in serious legal trouble.
 If convicted of burglary, it is likely that you will be spending time in jail or prison, depending on the circumstances of the crime.
 Burglary goes by many names, the most common of which are "breaking and entering," and "housebreaking."
 Together, all of these terms define the same set of actions – illegal entrance into a building for the purpose of committing an offense.

 According to Florida law, §810.02, the following defines burglary: